It’s important for zinc-focused investors to understand the basics of the zinc spot price and zinc futures.

 An understanding of the zinc spot price would be incomplete without knowledge of zinc futures.
 Why?
 As InvestingAnswers notes, the spot price of a security is important in and of itself, but "becomes an even more important concept when it's viewed through the eyes of the US$3 trillion derivatives market."
 As a side note, today's derivatives market is worth much more than that.

 A derivative is a contract whose value is derived from the performance of an underlying entity.
-Examples of derivatives include forwards, options and, of course, futures — as InvestingAnswers states, they “allow buyers and sellers to ‘lock in’ the price at which they buy or sell an asset in the future.”
-That’s desirable because it allows investors to reduce risk.
+Examples of derivatives include forwards, options and, of course, futures, which let buyers lock in a price that they commit to buying an asset at in the future.
+That's desirable because it allows investors to reduce risk.

 In terms of how that all relates to zinc, the Options Guide notes that investors interested in zinc can trade zinc futures on the LME under the contract code ZS in lots of 25 tonnes.
 The physical specifications for these lots call for zinc at a minimum of 99.995 percent purity conforming to BS EN 1179:2003.